 Other ways to modify or add to this project:

-I added pictures of a few of them (all photos found on Google), but I have a list of about 150 different things that I want to do.
-You know, when I get some free time.
+- I have a list of about 150 different things that I want to do.
+These include a boot holder, a cross, an American flag and a toothbrush holder.
+You know, when I get a lot of free time.

-Feel free to check out my Facebook page J3 Design, I update it more often than I do with Instructables.
+Feel free to check out my Facebook page J3 Design, I tend to update it more often than I do with Instructables.

 Ideas, comments and questions are always welcome!